vipulchaturvedi/vipulchaturvedi/README.md

 ### 👋 hey, i'm Vipul!
 A Passionate Computer Science Student From India.
-I like to try to reinvent the wheel, sometimes, so that I learn more about how somthing works.
+I like to try to reinvent the wheel, sometimes, so that I learn more about how somrthing works.
 I enjoy coding, and am interested in DevOps, Data Science, and Programing Languages.

-There is one big thing: I am willing to learn to code/use anything, I just need to have something to test on.

 I use these things here: